cerberos-dev/crb-dock/README.md

 4. When the build is complete you can bring the containers up again like usual

 # Notes
-## docker-compose up
-There is no need to up the `workspace` or the `php` container because they are linked to the webserver (NGINX / Apache2) and database containers.

 ## DNS and crbDock
 Make resolving hosts easier by using DNSMASQ (works on OSX / Linux) we're going to give an description regarding the OSX install